Scott Wimmer: 2000–2005

 Wimmer made his NASCAR debut in 2000, when he was signed to drive the No. 20 AT&T Pontiac Grand Prix for Bill Davis Racing in the Busch Series.
-After failing to qualify for his first race at North Carolina Speedway, he finished eighteenth in his debut at Memphis, followed by a nineteenth place finish at Phoenix.
+After failing to qualify for his first race at Rockingham Speedway, he finished 18th in his debut at Memphis, followed by a 19th-place finish at Phoenix.
 He also made his Winston Cup debut at Atlanta, driving a car he had originally intended to drive at an ARCA RE/MAX Series race that weekend.
 The qualifying session was rained out for that race, and he was able to take his No. 23 car and enter in the Cup race.
 He finished 22nd and led nine laps in that race.

-He was named Davis' permanent driver of the No. 23 Jani-King Pontiac in the 2001.
-He had two Top 5 finishes, eight top-ten finishes and finished eleventh in points, second to Greg Biffle for the Rookie of the Year title.
+Wimmer was named Davis' permanent driver of the No. 23 Jani-King Pontiac in the 2001.
+He had two top-five finishes, eight top-ten finishes and finished 11th in points, second to Greg Biffle for the Rookie of the Year title.
 The team only had a sponsorship from Siemens for half of the races in 2002, and many rumors circulated that the team would shut down.
 The team remained open, and Wimmer won four races in the fall of that season at Dover, Memphis, Phoenix, and Homestead, and finished third in points.
 Davis was able to get Siemens sponsorship for Wimmer to run seven races in a No. 27 car in the Cup Series, but Wimmer was only able to make two of them.
-He also substituted in the No. 23 Hills Brothers Coffee car at Talladega earning a season's best finish of seventeenth.
+He also substituted in the No. 23 Hills Bros.
+Coffee car at Talladega earning a season's best finish of seventeenth.